|Alma Mater:||College of Economic Studies, Amsterdam (HES) 1992|

 Van Terwaarden has served as an assistant coach, head coach and technical director at every national and international level over the last decade.
 He is the only current coach in the country to have won national championships in NCAA Division I, USA Field Hockey Women's High Performance and the USAFH Men's National Championship.

-Most recently, his experience and knowledge has been called upon by the U.S. National Field Hockey program, serving as the interim head coach for the U.S. Women's National Team in January of 2013.
+Most recently, his experience and knowledge has been called upon by the U.S. National Field Hockey program, serving as an assistant coach during the summer of 2014, leading Team USA to a gold medal at the Champions Challenge and a fourth-place showing at the Rabobank Hockey World Cup.
+Prior to his assistant position, van Terwaarden served as the interim head coach for the U.S. Women's National Team in January of 2013.
 He has also been an assistant coach with the U.S. Men's National Team, traveling to the 2007 Pan American games and the Olympic qualifying tournament in Auckland, New Zealand in 2008.
 He was a part of the coaching staff that led the U.S. men's national team to the silver medal at the 2009 Pan American Games in Santiago, Chile, the highest finish ever for the U.S. men.
 He also coached the women's U-16 team in 2006, traveling to his home country, and the U-19 team in Argentina in 2007.

 Along with working with the U.S. men's team, van Herwaarden was also selected head coach of the USFHA's High Performance Thundersticks squad in 2006.
 He led the team to the 2006 USFHA national championship.